One Mercado Street, Suite 200 Durango, CO 81301

 Dr. Youssef has participated in spine-related research for more than 15 years.
 His research has involved cervical total disc replacement, use of bone morphogenetic protein in the lumbar spine, minimally invasive surgical procedures and other various new technology surgical techniques.
 An important goal in conducting clinical research trials is to give patients a more active role in their healthcare by providing them access to new treatment technology and techniques that would otherwise not be available.

 The goal of the Research Department is to generate important and relevant data for the advancement of spine surgery.
 The outcomes of retrospective reviews and other papers are submitted for publication in peer review journals, and the data generated from clinical trials and independent research projects are presented at national society meetings.
-Since 2000, Dr. Youssef has published six book chapters, fourteen peer-reviewed journal articles, and one white paper.
-He has presented his research at numerous nationally-recognized medical conferences.
+Since 2000, Dr. Youssef has published numerous book chapters, peer-reviewed journal articles, and white papers.
+He has also presented his research at a variety of national and international medical conferences.

 Usually, patients will be randomized to a treatment or other intervention, and their outcomes are measured.